TSNP218-03/assignment-thundercats/README.md

 First, download or clone to this repository.

-Next install the following things:
+Next install these three things:
-1.NodeJs
+1. NodeJs
-2.MongoDB
+2. MongoDB
-3.Python
+3. Python

 For Nodejs:
 After downloaded and installed, open up the NodeJS directory and drag the "js" folder and "admin_cosole.html", "nServer.js", "socket.io.js" into it directory.